Pupil premium strategy statement – Belfield Community School

 Narrow the attainment gap between the advantaged and disadvantaged |

-The % of pupil premium meeting National standards is in line with the National |
+The % of pupil premium meeting National standards is in line with the National averages |

 All disadvantaged pupils to make progress from starting points |